Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

 As in \cite{cha:88}, define the correlation length to be \( \xi(\g):= -\lim_{\alpha \to \infty} \frac{\alpha}{\log ( |C(\alpha, \gamma)|)}. \) This measures the rate of decay of the covariance.
 In Section \ref{sec:inbet}, we prove the following lemma. \begin{lemma} where $e_2(\g)$ is defined in Theorem \ref{intro:mainthm}. \end{lemma}

-The discontinuity at $\g=1$ is due to the definition of the correlation length as opposed to any explicit change in phase behavior.
-This is explained in more detail in Section \ref{sec:inbet}.
-One further interesting consequence of the above lemma is the following: We have written the model at criticality (i.e. $\g=-1)$ in terms of the parameter $x$ and taken the scaling window $(x,x^2)$.
-This is an example of the scaling window preserving {\it scale invariance}.
-Here, scale invariance means that the correlation length diverges.
+The discontinuity at $\g=1$ is due to the definition of the correlation length not to any explicit change in phase behavior.
+One further interesting consequence of the above lemma is the following: at criticality, there is still scale invariance after the scaling window $(x,x^2)$ has been taken.